Views

 Cloud Insights tracks configuration change and operational scaling events and state changes across any element of the virtual infrastructure that serves your application.
 In addition to problematic infrastructure elements, a common cause for application downtime is changes made by an automated process or a live human.
 Monitoring change events not only allows you to determine what changed at what time, but also to correlate that change with application availability and other metrics.

-To view change event metrics, select All Events from the pop-up menu.
+To view change event metrics, select the Events tab beneath the chart.

 Selecting change and operational events

-A view of change events is also available in the Cloud layer of the Cloud and Enterprise Agents views.
+A view of change events is also available in the Cloud layer of Network & App Synthetics > Views.
 Configuration changes and operational changes are colored on the topology view.
 Note that not all changes negatively impact applications and services.

-Event Count in the CEA views Cloud layer
+Event Count in the Cloud layer of Network & App Synthetics > Views

 Viewing Configuration Changes